Ariane Koch, Overstaying

 Dorothy (US) / Pushkin Press (UK), 2024

-In Ariane Koch’s anarchically comic debut, winner of the aspekte prize in Germany, the narrator is an impudent young contemporary Bartleby living alone in nine rooms of her parents’ old ten-room house, in a small hometown she hates but can’t bring herself to leave.
-When a visitor turns up, promisingly new, she takes him in, and instantly her life revolves around him.
+In Ariane Koch’s anarchically comic debut, an impudent young contemporary Bartleby is living alone in nine rooms of her parents’ old ten-room house, in a small hometown she hates but can’t bring herself to leave, when a visitor turns up.
+She takes him in, and instantly her life revolves around him.
 Yet it’s hard to tell what, exactly, this visitor is.
 A mooch, a lover, an absence, a presence—possibly a pet?
-Mostly, he is a set of contradictions, an occasion for Koch’s wild imagination to take readers in brilliant and unexpected directions.
+Mostly, he is an occasion for Koch’s wild imagination to take readers in brilliant and unexpected directions.

 “I don’t see my writing as chronological or classically narrative, but as spatial—a kind of architecture.
 I keep adding rooms, and readers can take different paths through the rooms.” — Ariane Koch